Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/samples.md

 ```

 Basic authentication allows per request authentication.
-If you want to add basic authentication to all the request of a Hurl file
+If you want to add basic authentication to all the requests of a Hurl file
 you could use [`-u/--user` option].

 ## Sending Data

-### Sending HTML Form Datas
+### Sending HTML Form Data

 {% raw %}
 ```hurl